SixArm/assertables-rust-crate/help/upgrades/upgrade-from-version-8-to-9/index.md

-# Upgrade version 8 to 9
+# Upgrade from version 8 to 9

 A naming convention is changing, to greatly improve usability.